Friday, November 3, 2017, 8 a.m. to 5:30 p.m.

 Inspired by the City of Toronto’s ravine strategy, the stewardship work of city and conservation authority staff and community groups, and our own expansion plans involving Wilket Creek ravine, TBG held its first ravine symposium in fall 2016.
 Through tours, talks, panel discussions, displays and networking, this year’s event will continue the conversations and strengthen the connections initiated at last year’s event.

-After lunch, the 2017 Aster Awards will be presented to the TBG Environmentalist of the Year and two TBG Rising Stars.
+After lunch, the 2017 Aster Awards will be presented to the Toronto Environmentalist of the Year and two Rising Stars.

 Lunch is provided and parking is free.
 Click here for directions by car, bike and public transit.